mhmirza/Optimization/README.md

 # What I hope to learn?

-From the course, Decision Analytics for Business & Policy, I wish to learn how to design end-to-end decision analytics pipelines, by: identifying components of decision problems that are (not) susceptible to analytical modeling, and selecting the appropriate tools; translating decision problems to logical, mathematical formulations, and clearly identifying the objectives, decision variables, constraints, input/output; translating these mathematical formulations into code using Python; applying findings back to the decision problem context in business and policy through written and verbal communication.
+From the course, Decision Analytics for Business & Policy, I wish to learn how to design end-to-end decision analytics pipelines, by: identifying components of decision problems that are (not) susceptible to analytical modeling, and selecting the appropriate tools; translating decision problems to logical, mathematical formulations, and clearly identifying the objectives, decision variables, constraints, input/output; translating these mathematical formulations into code using [Gurobi](https://www.gurobi.com/) in Python; applying findings back to the decision problem context in business and policy through written and verbal communication.

 # Portfolio